Creepiness

-Creepiness is the state of being creepy, or causing an unpleasant feeling of fear or unease.
-A person who exhibits creepy behaviour is called a creep.
-Certain traits or hobbies may make people seem creepy to others.
-The internet has been described as increasingly creepy.
+Creepiness is the state of being creepy, or causing an unpleasant feeling of fear or unease to someone and/or something.
+Certain traits or hobbies may make people seem creepy to others; interest in horror or the macabre might come across as 'creepy', and often people who are perverted or exhibit predatory behavior are called 'creeps'.
+The internet, especially some functions of social media, has been described as increasingly creepy.
 Adam Kotsko has compared the modern conception of creepiness to the Freudian concept of unheimlich.
-The term has also been used to describe paranormal or supernatural phenomena.
+The term has also been used to describe paranormal or supernatural phenomena some people have phobias which are an irrational fear which can make them see something as creepy.

 History and studies

-In the abstract the feeling of "creepiness" is subjective: for example some dolls have been described as creepy.
+In the abstract the feeling of "creepiness" is subjective: for example some dolls have been described as creepy, while what makes something "creepy" or "strange" to someone might seem totally normal to someone else, as the concept varies from person to person.

 The adjective "creepy", referring to a feeling of creeping in the flesh, was first used in 1831, but it was Charles Dickens who coined and popularized the term "the creeps" in his 1849 novel David Copperfield.

 During the 20th century, association was made between involuntary celibacy and creepiness.

 The concept of creepiness has only recently been formally addressed in social media marketing.

 The sensation of creepiness has only recently been the subject of psychological research, despite the widespread colloquial use of the word throughout the years.
-Frank McAndrew of Knox College is the first psychologist to do an empirical study on creepiness.
+Francis T. McAndrew of Knox College is the first psychologist to do an empirical study on creepiness.